How to spend one day in Toulouse, France

 Q&A – Toulouse in one day

-Our guide walks you through one day in Toulouse, but you should stay in the city for a couple of days at least.
-Spending two days in Toulouse can give you a better chance to enjoy the city and the vibes.
+Our guide walks you through u003cstrongu003eone day in Toulouseu003c/strongu003e, but you should stay in the city for a couple of days at least.
+Spendingu003cstrongu003e two days in Toulouseu003c/strongu003e can give you a better chance to enjoy the city and the vibes.

 Toulouse, it’s well known as “La Ville Rose” “The Pink City”, because of the facades of its buildings made mainly of pinkish-terracotta bricks.
 Toulouse it’s also known for its art, history and culture.
 Often overshadowed by other French cities, this is the fourth largest metropolis in the country.
 Worth to know that Toulouse it’s home to the European Airbus headquarters and the French space agency.